ihmeuw/vivarium_research/docs/source/gbd2017_models/concept_models/vivarium_conic_lsff/concept_model.rst

   against the iron fortification :ref:`coverage function
   <coverage_algorithm_section>`, the same random number should be used to
   determine whether the child's mother ate fortified food during pregnancy as is used to determine whether the child eats fortified food.
+(In the future, we could consider using a positive correlation instead -- see :ref:`Model Limitations <limitations_section>`.)

 Combining everything: